pallavee98/community-forum/README.md

 ```
 bash su zulip -c '/home/zulip/deployments/current/scripts/restart-server'
 ```
+* **I got an error here during restarting the server, that was "outhentication denied".**
+* **Another error was "403 Forbidden" during opening the link of locally hosted server.**

 5. Add Auth methods
   * Authentication Service facilitates username/password validation using your on-premises Active Directory/LDAP server.
 Authentication Service is installed as a virtual appliance and communicates with your local directory using LDAP over SSL.